jasync-sql/jasync-sql/README.md

 // Close the connection
 connection.disconnect().get()
 ```
-See a full example at [jasync-mysql-example](https://github.com/jasync-sql/jasync-mysql-example).
+See a full example at [jasync-mysql-example](https://github.com/jasync-sql/jasync-mysql-example) and [jasync-postgresql-example](https://github.com/jasync-sql/jasync-postgresql-example).

 ## Download